 At Silver Lining Floor Care we try to stay as eco-friendly as possible, following ‘Zero Waste’ idea, we try to minimise on chemical input.
 Chemicals have no benefits when it comes to health, and our ultimate goal is to protect your health and those you love.
-At the same time, we try to do as much thorough cleaning as possible when it comes to your floors as this will directly benefit your health.
+At the same time, we try to do as much thorough cleaning as possible when it comes to your wood floors, stone floors, porcelain, carpet, rugs or any 0ther floor.
+This will directly benefit your health.
 That is why we use….

 As we minimise our chemical input we increase on the heat for water used for cleaning to allow better penetration.
 With higher temperature water tension changes which allow water to penetrate surfaces that are being cleaned.
 To achieve this while cleaning your carpets, we have a truck-mounted machine to increase the heat of our water to maximum instead depending on your water tap.
 Depending on the fibre we will make sure it is safe to use.
 Water is the most common solvent and is actually very powerful, yet many people forgot about it and add sometimes unnecessary chemicals.

 Since our chemical input is low, our heat is high, how about time?
 Instead of working with strong chemistry, while decreasing its power, we shall just give it a bit more time.
 Time cure everything.
 If you are to wash your dirty frying pan, you often leave it in the sink overnight so it dissolves in most common solvent (water) mixed with a cleaning product.
 Dishwashing chemicals are usually very strong, sometimes too strong to safely use on wool carpets.
 Either we leave the pre-sprayed weak chemicals or we just dedicate more time for cleaning.